-A specific type of cognitive-behavioral psychotherapy (CBT) that focuses on teaching you skills to manage emotions, improve relationships, and tolerate painful experiences.
+This is a specific type of cognitive-behavioral psychotherapy (CBT) that focuses on teaching you skills to manage emotions, improve relationships, and tolerate painful experiences.

 - Interpersonal Therapy (IPT)

-Focuses on improving interpersonal relationships and overall life satisfaction as a result.
+This type of therapy focuses on improving interpersonal relationships and overall life satisfaction as a result.

 - Psychodynamic Therapy

-The oldest type of therapy on this list.
+This is the oldest type of therapy on this list.
 It often focuses on things that happened in the past and tries to help you process those experiences better so they do not have as much impact on the present.
 It can also help you understand some underlying reasons for certain behaviors or problems in your life.
 It usually takes longer (up to a year of more) to feel its benefits.

 Have questions or want to schedule an appointment?

-Contacting Your Prospective Therapists
+Contacting Your Prospective NYC Therapists